Installing and configuring ClamAV on Ubuntu

 sudo apt install clamav clamav-daemon

-After installation, it’s recommended to set up automatic database updates and regular system scans.
+After installation, it is recommended to configure automatic database updates and regular system scans.

 sudo systemctl stop clamav-freshclam